powerhousepro69/videoinfox/readme.md

  - Copy a local file including full path to the clipboard then press &nbsp; p &nbsp; to Play Clipboard.
    <br />

- - Copy a video url to the clipboard and press &nbsp; enter &nbsp; for yt-dlp to extract video name  then press &nbsp; p &nbsp; to Play Clipboard.
+ - Copy a video url to the clipboard and press &nbsp; enter &nbsp; to dislpay if yt-dlp was able to extract the video neme from the url  then press &nbsp; p &nbsp; to Play Clipboard.
   <br />

  - (next version release will include Play Clipboard in &nbsp; \<YT-DLP\> &nbsp; and &nbsp; \<View Downloads\>